talkshrey/imobilothon/README.md

 - Statistical Insights<br>
     - Generate insightful statistics and analytics for informed decision-making and trend analysis.
 - Blogs<br>
-    - To know about the latest trends in the field of connected cars.
+    - To know about the latest trends in the field of connected electric cars.

 ## Demonstration & Screenshots